yewin-mm/spring-boot-sample-crud/README.md

 </h1>

 # spring-boot-sample-crud
-* This is the sample backend microservice project for join table by using spring data jpa.
+* This is the sample backend microservice project for Spring Boot + Spring Data JPA + PostgreSQL application.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents